Master Municipal Clerk and Clerk of the Board Academy Trainers

 Jennifer Woodworth, MMC

-Jen Woodworth is currently the District Clerk for the Midpeninsula Regional Open Space District where she has worked for the past six years.
+Jen Woodworth is currently the District Clerk for the Midpeninsula Regional Open Space District, which she joined in 2013.
 Jen has officially worked in the public sector since 2008 but feels like she’s done it her entire life as she often accompanied her father to the Mississippi Senate Floor while he served as a legislator during her childhood.

-Jen earned her Certified Municipal Clerk certification in 2013 and her Master Municipal Clerk certification in 2015.
-She is active in the International Institute of Municipal Clerks and City Clerks Association of California, previously serving as the CCAC Region 14 Director.
-Jen is a graduate of the Training for Trainers program and has trained at the California Master Municipal Clerk Academy and CCAC regional education workshops.
+Jen earned her Certified Municipal Clerk certification in 2013, Master Municipal Clerk certification in 2015, and Certified Professional Municipal Clerk certification in 2020.
+She is active in the International Institute of Municipal Clerks and City Clerks Association of California, previously serving as the CCAC Region 14 Director and Northern California City Clerks Association Communications Chair.
+Jen is a graduate of the Training for Trainers program and trains at the California Master Municipal Clerk Academy and CCAC regional education workshops.
+Jen is passionate about training her fellow clerks and helping them continue their pursuit of lifelong learning and increasing their leadership skills.
 Jen earned her bachelor’s degree in political science from Brigham Young University in 2005.

 When she has it, Jen enjoys spending her free time with her two children, Madison and Jackson, and her husband, Dan.